galexrt/docs.galexrt.moe/README.md

 ### Previewing The Site

-To preview the side, you need to have `docker` installed:
+To preview the side, you need to have `docker` (or using `podman`'s docker compatible command should also work) installed:

 ```console
 $ make serve